Mounika-Routhu/Technical-stuff/Interview questions/JS tricky questions.md

 [ 'apple', 'banana', 'cherry', 'grape' ]
 ```

-The forEach method iterates over the array based on its initial state when the loop starts.
-Even if you modify the array (like adding 'grape') during the iteration, forEach won't visit the newly added elements.
-It
+The array method iterates over the array based on its **initial length** when the loop starts.
+Even if you modify the array (like adding 'grape') during the iteration, loop won't visit the newly added elements.
+but pop will effect, because length will decrease